-In addition to the [202_Series Bonds], the Authority has Outstanding Senior Bonds that are variable rate demand bonds bearing interest at a Daily Rate and at a Weekly Rate (the "Existing VRDBs") that are supported by credit facilities (the "Existing Credit Facilities"), which are scheduled to expire as described in APPENDIX A. See APPENDIX A - "OUTSTANDING AUTHORITY OBLIGATIONS - TABLE 6 - SAN FRANCISCO BAY AREA TOLL BRIDGE REVENUE BONDS OUTSTANDING SENIOR DAILY AND WEEKLY RATE BONDS."
-The Authority cannot predict the availability or cost of extending or replacing Existing Credit Facilities and the Letters of Credit for the [202_Series Bonds] in the future or other refinancing strategies that will not require credit support.
+The Authority has Outstanding Senior Bonds that are variable rate demand bonds bearing interest at a Daily Rate and at a Weekly Rate (the "VRDBs") that are supported by credit facilities (the "Credit Facilities"), which are scheduled to expire as described in Appendix A. See APPENDIX A - "OUTSTANDING AUTHORITY OBLIGATIONS - TABLE 8 - SAN FRANCISCO BAY AREA TOLL BRIDGE REVENUE BONDS OUTSTANDING SENIOR DAILY AND WEEKLY RATE BONDS."
+The Authority cannot predict the availability or cost of extending or replacing Credit Facilities in the future or other refinancing strategies that will not require credit support.

 Ratings Changes.
-Current ratings of the Authority's Existing VRDBs are in part based on the ratings of the providers of the Existing Credit Facilities ("Existing VRDB Credit Providers") and ratings on the [202_Series Bonds] are expected to be in part based on the ratings of the Letter of Credit Providers.
-The rating agencies could in the future announce changes in outlook, reviews for downgrade, or downgrades, of the ratings of the Existing VRDB Credit Providers, the Letter of Credit Providers, and/or the Existing VRDBs or the [202_Series Bonds].
-Certain events specified in the Existing Credit Facilities and the Letters of Credit, including adverse ratings developments with respect to the Existing VRDB Credit Providers, the Letter of Credit Providers of the Existing VRDB Credit Providers of Existing VRDBs pursuant to the Outstanding Reimbursement Agreements and purchases by the Letter of Credit Providers of the [202_Series Bonds] pursuant to the Reimbursement Agreements described in Appendix A, which could result in a substantial increase in the Authority's debt service-related costs.
+Current ratings of the Authority's VRDBs are in part based on the ratings of the providers of the Credit Facilities ("Credit Providers").
+The rating agencies could in the future announce changes in outlook, reviews for downgrade, or downgrades, of the ratings of the Credit Providers and/or the VRDBs.
+Certain events specified in the Credit Facilities, including adverse ratings developments with respect to the Credit Providers or the Authority, could lead to the need for purchases by the Credit Providers of VRDBs pursuant to the applicable Reimbursement Agreement, which could result in a substantial increase in the Authority's debt service-related costs.
 See APPENDIX A - "OTHER AUTHORITY OBLIGATIONS - Credit Facilities."

 Acceleration.
-The Senior Bonds that are Existing VRDBs and the [202_Series Bonds] are subject to tender at the option of the owners thereof and if not remarketed will be purchased by the applicable Existing VRDB Credit Provider under the applicable Existing Credit Facility for such Existing VRDBs, or by the applicable Letter of Credit Provider for the [202_Series Bonds].
+The Senior Bonds that are VRDBs are subject to tender at the option of the owners thereof and if not remarketed will be purchased by the applicable Credit Provider under the applicable Credit Facility for such VRDBs.
 Under certain conditions, the reimbursement obligations related to such purchases may be due and payable immediately on a parity basis with the Senior Bonds.
 The Senior Bonds are not otherwise subject to acceleration.

 Maximum Interest Rate.
-Additionally, the interest rate on the Existing VRDBs and the [202_Series Bonds] fluctuates and could increase up to a maximum rate of 12% per annum or, if there is a failure to remarket, 15% per annum when purchased by an Existing VRDB Credit Provider pursuant to an Existing Credit Facility, or the applicable Letter of Credit Provider for the [202_Series Bonds].
+Additionally, the interest rate on the VRDBs fluctuates and could increase up to a maximum rate of 12% per annum or, if there is a failure to remarket, 15% per annum when purchased by a Credit Provider pursuant to a Credit Facility.

 Acceleration and Renewal.
-Prior to the scheduled expiration dates of any Existing Credit Facility or the [202_Series Bonds], the Authority will evaluate its outstanding debt obligations and determine whether to renew or replace such Existing Credit Facility or the Letters of Credit or to restructure its Existing VRDB debt or the [202_Series Bonds] to reduce the need for credit and/or liquidity facilities.
-The Authority cannot predict the availability or cost of extending or replacing the Existing Credit Facilities or the Letters of Credit in the future or other refinancing strategies that would not require credit support.
+Prior to the scheduled expiration dates of any Credit Facilities, the Authority will evaluate its outstanding debt obligations and determine whether to renew or replace such Credit Facilities or to restructure its VRDB debt to reduce the need for credit and/or liquidity facilities.
+The Authority cannot predict the availability or cost of extending or replacing Credit Facilities in the future or other refinancing strategies that would not require credit support.